Seasonal Planning for Australia Travel

 Summer in Australia (December to February)

-Australia swelters in summer, so be prepared for the heat if visiting this season and keep the outdoor pursuits to a minimum.
-Having said that, summer is the perfect time to hit the beaches in much of the country—in the tropics, be sure to look for beaches with "stinger nets" for a swim free of deadly jellyfish.
+Be prepared for the heat and keep outdoor pursuits to a minimum, except if planning to hit the beaches.
+In the tropics, be sure to look for beaches with "stinger nets" for a swim free of deadly jellyfish.
 Most cities have attractive, accessible, and clean city beaches.
 Check out Fremantle in Perth, Manly and the Northern Beaches of Sydney, and St. Kilda in Melbourne.
-For more remote beach adventures, head to southern Western Australia, the long coastline between Sydney and Brisbane, or the south coast of NSW.
+For more remote beach adventures, head to southern Western Australia, the long coastline between Sydney and Brisbane, or the south coast of New South Wales.

-The southern cities can get hot in summer but they're also full of air-conditioned indoor spaces.
-If you want to enjoy big-city attractions with a bit of air conditioning, the museums, galleries, shops and restaurants, theme parks, zoos, and aquariums of Australia's cities are top-notch.
-Families might want to head to the Gold Coast, which has a lot of amusement parks, including water parks, that kids will enjoy.
+The southern cities can get hot in summer, but they're also full of air-conditioned indoor spaces.
+If you want to enjoy big-city attractions with a bit of air-conditioning, the museums, galleries, shops and restaurants, theme parks, zoos, and aquariums of Australia's cities are top-notch.
+Families might want to head to the Gold Coast, which boasts numerous amusement parks, including water parks, that kids will enjoy.

-Tasmania remains cooler than most of mainland Australia in summer (although it also experiences heat waves and bush fires) and is an outdoor lover's paradise.
-If you want to hike, Tasmania is the best place in summer.
+Tasmania remains cooler than most of mainland Australia in summer (although it also experiences heat waves and bushfires) and is an outdoor lover's paradise—it's the best place to be in the summer if you like to hike.
 A large proportion of the island comprises forested, mountainous national parks or preserves.
-Alternatively, the Blue Mountains west of Sydney are an excellent place to retreat in the heat of summer.
+Alternatively, the Blue Mountains, west of Sydney, are an excellent place to retreat during the heat of summer.

-Sydney to Hobart Yacht Race, Sydney/Hobart.
-This important yacht race starts on December 26 and can be seen from Sydney Harbour.
+Sydney to Hobart Yacht Race (December).
+This prestigious yacht race begins on December 26 and can be viewed from Sydney Harbour.

-Australia Day, nationwide.
-The country's national holiday is held on January 26, commemorating the beginning of European settlement in Australia in 1788.
+Australia Day, Nationwide (January 26).
+The country's national holiday commemorates the beginning of European settlement in Australia in 1788.
 In recent years, it's become a day for Indigenous Australians and their allies to highlight the injustices and inequalities they continue to face.
-It has unofficially been renamed, "Invasion Day."
+It has unofficially been renamed "Invasion Day."
 You're likely to see Invasion Day events and rallies in cities like Canberra, Melbourne, Sydney, and Brisbane.

-Chinese New Year, Sydney.
-Australia, especially Sydney, has a large Chinese population, and Chinese New Year is celebrated with enthusiasm.
+Chinese New Year, Sydney (February).
+Australia, especially Sydney, has a large Chinese population, and the Chinese New Year is celebrated with enthusiasm.
 Sydney's Chinatown is an excellent place to check out the festivities.
 The festival often falls in February, although it's sometimes in late January.

 Australia in December